Semidefinite optimization of the quantum relative entropy of channels: Introduction

 Let us briefly recall here some prior work on algorithms for computing other kinds of channel relative entropies besides the one in~\eqref{eq:problem_statement_channel_relative}.
 In~\cite{Fang_2021}, an algorithm was given for computing the geometric R\'enyi relative entropies of channels, which approximate the Belavkin--Staszewski relative entropy of channels, and in~\cite{huang2024semidefiniteoptimizationmeasuredrelative}, an algorithm was given for computing the measured relative entropy and measured R\'enyi relative entropies of channels.
 The relative entropy of channels considered here is arguably the most prominent channel relative entropy to consider, due to its various applications mentioned in Section~\ref{sec:application_resource_theory}.
 However, we should note that one can also argue for the significance of the measured relative entropies due to the limited capabilities of present-day quantum devices, and additionally for the Belavkin--Staszewski relative entropy of channels, due to its role in providing upper bounds on optimal rates for various tasks.

 The rest of our paper is organized as follows.
 In \cref{sec:notation}, we establish preliminary concepts and notation that are used throughout.
 In \cref{sec:main_results}, we present our main result and derivations for optimizing the relative entropy of channels; see \cref{sec:lower-bound} for the lower bound and \cref{sec:upper-bound} for the upper bound.
 In \cref{subsec:recap_resource_theory_channels}, we provide a brief introduction to resource theories of quantum channels and indicate how our findings are relevant in these contexts.
+In \cref{subsec:optimization_task}, we integrate techniques for optimizing the relative entropy of channels with a concrete quantum resource theory to derive bounds on the asymptotic rates of a channel-simulation task under that resource theory.
+In \cref{subsec:numerical_evidence}, we present an explicit numerical example and elaborate upon the numerical accuracy claimed in \cref{sec:main_results}.
+In \cref{subsec:k-extendible}, we outline how to apply our method to the special class of $k$-extendible channels and, together with a de Finetti argument, obtain bounds on the relative entropy of channels when the free channels in the resource theory are entanglement-breaking channels.
 Finally, in \cref{sec:conclusion}, we conclude with a summary and indicate some directions for future research.